wpsight/wpcasa/README.txt

 [Simon Rimkus](https://github.com/simonrimkus)

 == Changelog ==
+= 1.4.2 =
+* FIX: Vulnerable to cross site scripting (XSS) with shortcodes 'wpsight_listings_map' reported by Muhammad Yudha - DJ on Patchstack - Thank you for that!
+* FIX: Vulnerable to API code injection reported by mikemyers from Wordfence - Thank you for that!
+* FIX: Deprecated message "Creation of dynamic property"
+* FIX: "Trying to access array offset on false" on settings page

 = 1.4.1 =
 * FIX: The license page may show an error under certain circumstances